YuraLitvinov/patchdog/README.md

 **Patchdog** is a development tool that creates a **draft pull request** containing generated documentation for your code changes.
 When the draft PR is approved, it merges into your **main PR** with all included commits.
+The goal is to save time, make code clearer by providing concise and well thought-through comments for your functions.

 **Example:**
 [Pull Request #19](https://github.com/YuraLitvinov/patchdog/pull/19) — commit `b6c8a972d768d6da1a280b7b060629597c0cc160`